 Also, liability insurance even takes care of damages caused by professional activities, such as medical suits, so it is recommended for everyone.

-We’ve hopefully answered all of your questions about Dutch health insurance.
+Hopefully, we’ve answered all of your questions about Dutch health insurance.
 Feel free to write to us if you have any questions, and one of our recruiters will provide details for you.
 If you’ve already arrived in the Netherlands, contact your employer to help you with health insurance.
+Explore jobs in the Netherlands and apply today!